GridGain-Demos/ignite-essentials-developer-training/README.md

 Both nodes auto-discover each other and you'll have a two-nodes cluster ready for exercises.

-## Connecting to GridGain Control Center
+## Connecting to GridGain Nebula

-You use [GridGain Control Center](https://portal.gridgain.com) throughout the course to see how Ignite distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.
+You use [GridGain Nebula](https://portal.gridgain.com) throughout the course to see how Ignite distributes records, to execute and optimize SQL queries, and to monitor the state of the cluster.

 1. Go to [https://portal.gridgain.com](https://portal.gridgain.com).

-2. Create an account to sign in into Control Center.
+2. Create an account to sign in into GridGain Nebula.

 3. Just in case, generate a new token for the cluster (the default token expires in 5 minutes after the cluster startup time):